Dennis Kucinich falls short in bid to return to mayor’s office in Cleveland four decades later

 Dennis Kucinich, once one of the youngest mayors in the country, is running to lead Cleveland again at 74

 Kucinich was elected mayor of Cleveland in 1977 at age 31 and served a tumultuous two-year tenure that included a recall election that he survived.
-Given his age, Kucinich earned the nickname “the boy mayor of Cleveland”
+Given his age, Kucinich earned the nickname “the boy mayor of Cleveland.”

-In 1996, Kucinich won an election to represent Ohio’s 10th district in the U.S. House.
+In 1996, Kucinich won an election to represent Ohio’s 10th District in the U.S. House.
 He would serve eight terms, during which he emerged as one of Congress’s staunchest critics of the U.S. invasion of Iraq.
 Kucinich introduced articles of impeachment against President George W. Bush and Vice President Richard Cheney for starting the war.

 He also sponsored legislation to create universal pre-K and abolish the death penalty.
 He was the second chairman of the Congressional Progressive Caucus after its founder, Sen. Bernie Sanders (I-Vt.).
 Kucinich proposed the creation of a Cabinet-level agency to promote peace domestically and abroad — a long-shot dream that died when he left office.